bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-The results on covariate effect shows that at the 50th quantile, ownership of computer decreases probability for the first category \emph{Oppose} (\emph{Neither favor nor oppose}) by 3.97 percent (3.30 percent), and increases the probability for the third category \emph{Favor} by 7.27 percent.
+The result on covariate effect shows that at the 50th quantile, ownership of computer decreases probability for the first category \(\textit{Oppose}\) (\(\textit{Neither favor nor oppose}\)) by 3.96 (3.31) percent, and increases the probability for the third category \(\textit{Favor}\) by 7.26 percent.